fanoframework/fanoframework.github.io/tutorials/hello-world-scgi-application-with-fano-cli/index.md

 $ fanocli --controller=Home --route=/
 ```

-Command above will create `src/App/Home/Controllers/HomeController.pas` and register route `/` so you will be able to access it via URL `http://hello-scgi.fano/`.
+Command above will create `HomeController.pas` in `src/App/Home/Controllers` and register route `/` so you will be able to access it via URL `http://hello-scgi.fano/`.
 Please note that, without `--route` parameter, by default Fano CLI register route `/home`.

 Rebuild application by running,